cloudtraveler/avxlabs-docs/ace_pro/docs/lab2.md

 ![Spoke GW button](images/lab2-spokecreate.png)
 _Figure 36: +Spoke Gateway_

 ### 4.2.1.
-SPOKE GATEWAY IN AWS
+Spoke Gateway in AWS

-Ensure these parameters are entered in the pop-up window "Create Spoke Gateway".
+Ensure these parameters are entered in the pop-up window `"Create Spoke Gateway"`.

 ```{note}
 Only one Spoke Gateway will be deployed in VPC aws-us-east2-spoke1.